-This page is dedicated to highlight of the more notable Mikros Systems Corp.
-(OOTC:MKRS) Executive Casts episodes.
-It will be updated spotlight various timely series as we continue to conduct more interviews so that MKRS can connect with you, beyond the stock price.
+This page is dedicated to highlighting some of the more notable Mikros Systems Corp.
+(OTCQB:MKRS) Executive Casts episodes.
+It will be updated regularly as we continue to conduct more interviews so that MKRS can connect with you, beyond the stock price.

 Mikros Systems Executives